 This is a metric mainly used to track the number of bugs generated as new features are deployed.
 A developer team may release a product or an update quickly, but it is good-for-nothing if the code is bug-ridden.

 Bug Rates Metric is one such name that assists you in determining whether a product is of value or not.
-Now bugs can severity of the bug, the number of bugs.
+Now bugs can be the severity of the bug, the number of bugs.
 A team can record the number of bugs shipped during each sprint and set a limit for acceptable bugs.
 Also, the severity of bugs should not be in the range of Medium to High.

 2.8 Cumulative Flow: Tracking The State Of Various Tasks